-The fact that the commercial was erroneously inserted into the program by station WBNX-TV's television network does not relieve WBNX-TV of responsibility for the violation.
-In this regard, the Commission has consistently held that a licensee's reliance on a program's source or producer for compliance with our children's television rules and policies will not excuse or mitigate violations which do occur.10
+The fact that the commercial was inserted into the program by the Station's television network does not relieve the Licensee of responsibility for the violation.
+In this regard, the Commission has consistently held that a licensee's reliance on a program's source or producer for compliance with our children's television rules and policies will not excuse or mitigate violations which do occur.
+10 Furthermore, while corrective actions may have been taken to prevent future violations, this does not relieve the Licensee of the violations which have occurred.
+11

 Although we consider any violation of our rules limiting the amount of commercial matter in children's programming to be significant, the violation described in your renewal application appears to have been an isolated occurrence.
 Although we do not rule out more severe sanctions for a violation of this nature in the future, we have determined that an admonition is appropriate at this time.
-Therefore, based upon the facts and circumstances before us, we ADMONISH you for this violation of the children's television commercial limits rule and policies described in the Station's renewal application.
-We remind you that the Commission expects all commercial television licensees to comply with the limits on commercial matter in children's programming.
+Therefore, based upon the facts and circumstances before us, we ADMONISH you for this violation of the children's television commercial limits rule and policies described in the

-4 File No. BRCDT-20130530ACW, Exhibit 22.
+4 File No. BRCDT-20120928ARW, Exhibit 22.

-5 WVTV Licensee, Inc., Forfeiture Order, 25 FCC Rcd 3741, 3743 (2010)
+5 WVTV Licensee, Inc., Forfeiture Order, 25 FCC Rcd 3741, 3743 (2010).